ETS-Android1/HBV501/wip/assignment1.md

 ### 2.3 Scope of subsequent releases

-* An iOS port of the application.
-  - When?
-When the company provides a test iPhone.
+* Creator tier to allow user recipes
+* Additional login methods such as Google Credentials or Facebook

 ### 3.3 Deployment considerations

-* Users who want to use the application should be using a relatively new android smartphone.
+* A relatively new android smartphone is required to run the application.
+* The application requires an internet connection to run.
-  - The application will be made available on the Google Play Store
+* It will initially be available on the Google Play store.

 \pagebreak